-We all know a lot can change in a year… but how about in 67 years?
+We all know a lot can change in a year… but how about in 73 years?
 Today, we’re going on a journey to see how much kitchen designs have altered since the 1950s – and what designs or features are having a revival in the modern age.

 Hello, colour!
 From bright yellows to blues and lurid greens, colour definitely played a massive role in the 1950s kitchens.
 So too did built-in appliances and wall-mounted ovens, ensuring there was more space for the wood-look cabinetry and laminate benchtops.

 Welcome to the age of rebellion and ‘mod’ design!
 Like the 1950s, the 1960s was all about colour – but on an even bigger scale.
-Popular colours included bright oranges, reds and mustard yellow, with the occasional bright green or psychadelic pattern thrown in for effect.
+Popular colours included bright oranges, reds and mustard yellow, with the occasional bright green or psychedelic pattern thrown in for effect.

 Hello, breakfast bar – one good thing we can take away from the 1970s kitchen.
 There were a few hits and misses in this decade, notably the popular colour schemes of green, yellow, brown and other ‘earthy’ tones.
 One thing many 1970s kitchens now had was access to a microwave, cutting down the amount of time required to prepare meals.